What is an NDIS Support Worker?

 Types of NDIS Support Workers

 NDIS Support Workers may specialize in different areas based on their training and experience.
+You may have skills or experience from prior work that could be used to help people in need!
 Here are some common types:

 - Personal Care Workers: Focus on assisting with daily personal and hygiene needs, such as bathing, dressing, and other tasks of daily living.